 Voting and engagement topic Policy followed in the opinion of Trustees?
-Comments Performance of debt or equity issuer √ LGIM and Baillie Gifford's voting and engagement policies do not cover the past financial performance of investee companies.
+Comments Performance of debt or equity issuer ✓ LGIM and Baillie Gifford's voting and engagement policies do not cover the past financial performance of investee companies.
 However, the voting and engagement which has been undertaken aims to improve the long-term future performance of the investee companies.
-Strategy √ LGIM and Baillie Gifford have clear voting policies covering strategy topics - such as overall strategy, CEO's responsibilities and board/governance structure, independence issues, diversity and remuneration - and have acted on them throughout the Scheme year on behalf of the Trustees.
-Capital structure √ Both LGIM and Baillie Gifford have policies on voting in respect of resolutions regarding changes to company capital structure such as share repurchase proposals and new share issuance.
-For example, LGIM has a policy that newly issued shares should not expose minority shareholders to excessive dilution.
-Conflicts of interest √ Remuneration of personnel can lead to conflicts of interest between the principal (shareholder) and agent (management).
+Strategy √ LGIM and Baillie Gifford have clear voting policies covering strategy topics - such as overall strategy, CEO's responsibilities and board/governance structure independence issues, diversity and remuneration - and have acted on them throughout the Scheme year on behalf of the Trustees.
+Capital structure √ Both LGIM and Baillie Gifford have policies on voting in respect of resolut regarding changes to company capital structure such as share repurchas proposals and new share issuance.
+For example, LGIM has a policy that no issued shares should not expose minority shareholders to excessive dilutions.
+Conflicts of interest ✓ Remuneration of personnel can lead to conflicts of interest between the principal (shareholder) and agent (management).
 Over the period under review, LGIM voted against incentive awards which did not have performance conditions, as these awards would not align remuneration with company performance.
 Baillie Gifford similarly had policies on remuneration and aligning executive reward with long-term, performance-based targets and the use of independent remuneration committees to carry out the process.
-Risks √ LGIM and Baillie Gifford have clear voting policies on ensuring that companies manage risk effectively and have robust internal controls.
+Risks ✓ LGIM and Baillie Gifford have clear voting policies on ensuring that companies manage risk effectively and have robust internal controls.
 As an example of reducing risk, LGIM encourages all audit committee chairs globally to have a financial background and be entirely comprised of independent non-executive directors.
-Corporate governance LGIM believes that board independence, diversity and remuneration can have a financially material impact on the assets it invests within, with the Board ultimately responsible for the strategy for any company that is invested in or held as a counterparty.
-LGIM has clear voting policies covering each of these topics and have acted on them throughout the Scheme year on behalf of the Trustees.
-LGIM's policy from 2020 is to vote against all elections which combine the roles of CEO and Chair.
+Corporate governance ✓ LGIM's policy from 2020 is to vote against all elections which combine the roles of CEO and Chair.
+LGIM has reinforced their position on leadership structures across our stewardship activities such as via individual corporate engagements and director conferences.
+In 2024, LGIM further enhanced its global policy expectations that at least 40% of company boards and executive leadership teams are women.
 Baillie Gifford state that their ongoing assessment of corporate governance issues may change their view on buying, selling or amending their clients' holdings.
 It also determines how they choose to vote at company meetings and how they engage with management, the two principal levers they have for influencing change.
-Social and environmental impact ~ LGIM has stated that it will vote against the chair of the board if it believes insufficient action is being taken on the issue of climate change.
+Social and environmental impact √ LGIM has stated that it will vote against the chair of the board if it believes insufficient action is being taken on the issue of climate change.
 LGIM has engaged with companies that have poor climate scores relative to their size and for those that don't meet minimum standards and if these minimum standards are not met over time, LGIM may look to divest until progress is shown.
 Baillie Gifford has a policy that boards should ensure that material social and environmental impacts of the business are considered and to make necessary improvements to support the sustainable growth of the business.